Before: Marks of the Meat Market Trade on her head. The vet also noted signs of external trauma.

 If you can, please volunteer or foster to help our local animals.

-Please spread the word, follow Rescue Friends Animal Foundation and Saving Harbin Dogs on Facebook and Instagram, and encourage others to ADOPT NOT SHOP.
+Please spread the word, follow Rescue Friends Animal Foundation and international rescue partners on Facebook and Instagram, and encourage others to ADOPT NOT SHOP.

 Q: Is the dog meat trade still an issue in Asia?

 A: Yes.
 There are an estimated 30 million dogs slaughtered for meat every year in Asia, dogs of all types and sizes.
 A number of local and international groups are combatting this horrific industry and successfully shutting down farms that raise animals for the dog meat trade.
 However, there are still many animals that need to be rescued or have already been taken out of the meat trade and require homes.

 Q: Why are dogs that appear pure bred used in the meat trade?
 Wouldn’t they be more valuable to be marketed as pets in China?

 A: Currently in China there is a large pet industry.
 This encourages puppy mills which creates an overabundance of unwanted dogs who often end up with meat traders.
 Also many people buy cute puppies but once they become adults the ‘owners’ lose interest and put them on the street.
 If they are rescued, they go to shelters that are overwhelmed – filled with dogs of all sizes: pure bred types as well as mixed breeds.
 Rescuers are left with the hard task of choosing which dogs to save and sadly must make decisions based on which dogs are most likely to find homes.